Iqaluit: Suburbs

-Apex, officially and functionally part of the City of Iqaluit, is a small community about 5 km southeast (63°43′20″N 068°26′56″W) from Iqaluit's centre and is known in Inuktitut as Niaqunngut.
+Apex (Niaqunngut), officially and functionally part of the City of Iqaluit, is a small community about 5 km southeast (63°43′20″N 068°26′56″W) from Iqaluit's centre and is known in Inuktitut as Niaqunngut.
 It is located on a small peninsula separating Koojesse Inlet from Tarr Inlet.
 There is a women's shelter, a church, a primary school (Nanook Elementary School), a design shop and a bed and breakfast in the community.
 Apex was where most Inuit lived when Iqaluit was a military site and off-limits to anyone not working at the base.

 Architecture and attractions

 Much of Iqaluit's architecture is functional—designed to minimize material costs, while retaining heat and withstanding the climate.
 Early architecture runs from the 1950s military barracks of the original DEW line installation, through the 1970s white hyper-modernist fibreglass block of the Nakasuk School and Municipal Offices and Arena, to the lines of the steel-reinforced concrete high-rise complex on the hill above it.
-A number of older Hudson's Bay Company and early 1950s buildings have been retained and restored in Apex (the former nursing station has been revived as the Rannva Bed and Breakfast, the HBC buildings as an art gallery).
+A number of older Hudson's Bay Company (HBC) and early 1950s buildings have been retained and restored in Apex (the former nursing station has been revived as the Rannva Bed and Breakfast, the HBC buildings as an art gallery).
 The newer buildings are more colourful and diverse, and closer to the norms of southern architecture.

 The principal exception is the Nunavut Legislative Assembly Building, which is remarkable for its colourful interior, adorned with some of the very best in Inuit art.
 A new legislative building is in planning to be developed and built outside the city on the Apex Road.

-Another distinctive building was St. Jude's Anglican Cathedral, see of the Anglican Diocese of The Arctic, which was a white building shaped like an igloo.
-The altar was built by the parishioners, under the guidance of Markoosie Peter, a traditional master carpenter.
+Another distinctive building is St. Jude's Anglican Cathedral, see of the Anglican Diocese of The Arctic, which is a white building shaped like an igloo.
+The old St Jude's Cathedral, also in the shape of an igloo, was built in 1972 but arson severely affected the Cathedral structure and interior on 5 November 2005, and it was demolished on 1 June 2006.
+Its altar was built by the parishioners, under the guidance of Markoosie Peter, a traditional master carpenter.
 It was shaped like a traditional Inuit sled, and the cross composed of two crossed narwhal tusks.
-An incident of arson severely affected the Cathedral structure and interior on 5 November 2005, and it was demolished on 1 June 2006.
-The cathedral is slowly being rebuilt (foundation 2008 superstructure 2010) and fund-raising continues locally and internationally.

 In December 2010, the exterior of a similarly shaped replacement cathedral was completed, and interior work was planned for 2011 with a potential opening for Christmas 2011.
 The current building, informally referred to as the Igloo Cathedral, was opened on 3 June 2012.
 The unique building, in the shape of an igloo, has traditionally been a landmark and tourist attraction in Iqaluit, besides its important spiritual role for Iqalummiut (people of Iqaluit).